Kaiseridze/movieApp-V1.0/README.md

 In this build, primitive pagination and popup work when you click on a movie

 The search also works (Only the names in it are displayed in Russian, since the words are translated)

+For example: 'Your name' will be translated like 'Твое имя'